gerard2perez/ember-cli-crudtable/README.md

 ```
 ** *If not clear please check the example at the end* **.
 ###Action Configuration
-These variables are completed optional, if you're using the integrated mixin for the controller.
+These variables are completely optional, if you're using the integrated mixin for the controller.

 1. createRecord: [default: '*create*']
 1. updateRecord: [default: '*update*']